Lag BaOmer: Rabbinic controversy

-Some rabbis, namely the Chasam Sofer and the Shoel Umeishiv, have opposed the celebration of or the practice of certain customs observed on Lag BaOmer.
+Some rabbis, namely Moses Sofer and Joseph Saul Nathansohn, have opposed the celebration of or the practice of certain customs observed on Lag BaOmer.
 These halachic scholars pointed out that the way Lag BaOmer is observed differs from the traditional manner in which anniversaries of deaths are observed, as Lag BaOmer is observed in a festive way, whereas usually a yahrtzeit is marked by observances that "bring out the solemn and serious nature of the day".
 Other issues raised include the practice of throwing clothes into bonfires, which is perceived as wasteful, the fact that the holiday has not been celebrated by earlier sages, and the prohibition of establishing holidays.
 Nevertheless, these authorities did not ban the holiday.

 Other rabbis responded to the aforesaid opposition by explaining that it has been observed by many great rabbis and that expensive clothes are never burned.
 They relate what happened on the day of Rabbi Shimon bar Yochai's death as evidence that the day is very holy and should be celebrated.
+This has remained the opinion of most contemporary and recent rabbis.